 Canine separation anxiety occurs when a dog becomes upset when he or she is separated from one?s pet parents.
 Dogs with separation anxiety often engage in destructive behaviors that can worry and frustrate owners.
 Fortunately, classical music can soothe a dog and prevent destructive behaviors.

 If your dog is suffering from separation anxiety, you can help him or her by playing classical music for pets in your absence.
-You may want to consider getting the album, Chill Out, featuring beautiful harp music for your dog?s comfort while you?re away.
+You may want to consider getting the album, Chill Dog, featuring beautiful harp music for your dog’s comfort while you’re away.